Kyoshido/IMPS2024-Anonymization-of-data-for-open-science-in-psychology/README.md

 # Article_1
-Depository for the first article and conference
+Depository for conference IMPS 2024 and the first article